Ecclesiastical ring: Bishops

 Royal as well as religious seals (signet ring), indicative of discretion and conjugal fidelity, dominate the symbolism of the ring.
 In the case of bishops, "a bishop deserting the Church to which he was consecrated and transferring himself to another is to be held guilty of adultery, and is to be visited with the same penalties as a man who, forsaking his own wife, goes to live with another woman."
 Perhaps this idea of espousals helped to establish the rule, mentioned first in the ninth century, that the episcopal ring was to be placed on the fourth finger (the ring finger) of the right hand.

 Since episcopal rings had to be worn on ceremonial occasions on the outside of the pontifical glove and prelates' gloves, it is common to find medieval specimens extremely large in size and disproportionately heavy.
 The inconvenience of the looseness was corrected by placing another smaller ring just above it as a ring guard.
 It was quite common for bishops and popes to wear other rings along with the episcopal ring; the 1882 edition of Caeremoniale episcoporum (Book II, viii, nn.
 10–11) still assumed that this was likely to be the case.

-Custom prescribed that a layman or a cleric of inferior grade on being presented to a bishop should kiss his hand (called baciamano in Italian), which is to say, an obligation to kiss the episcopal ring.
+Tradition prescribed that a layman or a cleric of inferior grade on being presented to a bishop should kiss his hand (called baciamano in Italian), which is to say, an obligation to kiss the episcopal ring.
 Before the promulgation of the 1967 Enchiridion Indulgentiarum, an indulgence of 50 days resulted from this act.
 It is still arguable that an indulgence may be received if the ring is considered an object of piety, as kissing an object of piety carries a partial indulgence.

 Episcopal rings, both at an earlier and later period, were sometimes used as receptacles for relics.
 Traditionally, three rings were bestowed: the pontifical, the gemmed, and the ordinary.
 In recent decades, most bishops have only received one ring for the sake of reducing costs.

 Modern episcopal rings have a special sliding-band inner mechanism that allows them to be sized and locked into place, eliminating the need to have rings sized or resized.
 Ludovic Taurin-Cahagne, Bishop of Adramythe in Ethiopia, Apostolic Vicar of the Gallas, c.
 1875, had a unique ring that locked and unlocked, apparently an early form of adjustability (and perhaps a security mechanism).
 Cardinal O'Malley's ring, conferred by Pope John Paul II, could be opened from the back and resized.